-There is no substitution of education for the required specialized experience.
+There is no substitution of education for the required specialized experience at the GS-13

 How to Apply

 The text above consists of excerpts of a job ad currently online at USAJOBS.gov.
-Important information has not been included, including application instructions and complete qualification requirements.
-See the
+Much of the omitted information is critically important, such as the application instructions and complete qualification

-full text of the ad on this web page:
+See the full text of the USAJOBS.gov ad at their web page: